mealie-recipes/mealie/docs/docs/documentation/admin/migration-imports.md

   3. Select import on the newly available migration.

 ## Nextcloud Recipes
-Nextcloud recipes can be imported from a zip file the contains the data stored in Nextcloud.
+Nextcloud recipes can be imported from a zip file that contains the data stored in Nextcloud.
 The zip file can be uploaded from the frontend or placed in the data/migrations/nextcloud directory.
 See the example folder structure below to ensure your recipes are able to be imported.

 ```
 nextcloud_recipes.zip